Search

 Cash value component is a benefit.

 The cash value component provides another benefit to whole life insurance policies.
 It is a conservative investment that can, over time, supplement retirement income or become part of your child's overall financial portfolio.
-In addition, once cash begins accumulating in the policy, your child can tap into these funds if needed.
+In addition, once cash begins accumulating in the policy, your child can tap into these funds in the future, if needed.

 What else should you know about life insurance for children?